 Clients and their families will also be invited to participate in relevant intervention therapy, to help them manage symptoms and concerns.
 Available interventions depend on our current research projects and clinical capacity.
 If you are interested, please inform the clinic staff.

-Anyone can refer themselves, their family member, or a client or patient to the Clinic by mail, email, or through the online referral portal (insert link).
-Contact details are to the right.
+Anyone can refer themselves, their family member, or a client or patient to the Clinic by mail, email with the contact details at the top of this page, or through the online referral portal (click here).

 Once a referral is received, the Clinic Director will assess it and a Clinic staff member will contact you to obtain further details about what you require to ensure that the Clinic is the most suitable service.
 In instances where the referral is not accepted, every effort will be made to provide details for more appropriate services.